 Daniel K: Yeah yeah, that!

-Daniel S: I feel like CG’s great when you’re trying to create things that don’t exist, but when you’re trying to create something that’s relatable to the real world, the trial and error in practical effects keeps you humble as a film, “oh, I guess cars…don’t do that!
+Daniel S: I feel like CG’s great when you’re trying to create things that don’t exist, but when you’re trying to create something that’s relatable to the real world, the trial and error in practical effects keeps you humble as a filmmaker, “oh, I guess cars…don’t do that!
 We have to rethink this scene!”
 It’s almost like we’re doing Mythbusters at the same time as making our movie, we’re testing out how, say, wood leaves fall.
 And then we can augment it in post, but we have something real there.

 Daniel K: And also, we never have the money for CG, so it also just naturally happens.
 I think we like to be very resourceful, changes the way we make things, depending on what we have around us, so…

-Daniel S: I feel like a lot of people think practical is More expensive, but if you’re smart about it, it’s not!
+Daniel S: I feel like a lot of people think practical is more expensive, but if you’re smart about it, it’s not!

 Daniel K: Yeah.
-We once did a commercial, and the reason they went with us is, we said, “we’re not going to do any CG, it’s gonna be dancing teddybears, dancing to dubstep in a cereal commercial.
+We once did a commercial, and the reason they went with us is, we said, “we’re not going to do any CG, it’s gonna be dancing teddy bears, dancing to dubstep in a cereal commercial.”
 They didn’t have enough money for CG, so they offered it to us, we did it all practically, we shot with these big, eight-foot-tall teddy bear costumes, with break dancers inside of them, against a green screen.
 We put it out, it was great, did really well, and then someone from a big animation studio hit us up and said, “oh my god, I loved that thing you guys did!”
 And we sat down with them and they said, “so, tell me about animating those bears.”

 “Oh…there was no animation.”

-Daniel S: And then she laughed, “Ha Ha Ha, no, but seriously, how’d you animate the bears?”
+Daniel S: And then she laughed, “Ha ha ha, no, but seriously, how’d you animate the bears?”
 And we had to pull up the BTS to prove to her that they weren’t fake, because it really confused her.
 And then it became, “well, why are we in this meeting?”

 Daniel K: Yeah, it’s a really weird thing, in that, if you’re smart about it, it can be a lot cheaper and a lot more fun.
 We got to build these teddy bear suits and have break dancers run around and jump on trampolines and it was so much more fun.
 There was a little girl actress there who got to watch that happen, and it was so much more fun for her, too.
 And I think that’s kind of why we make movies, so we can collaborate and have fun and make sure that we always have a good time while we’re doing this, because it’s such a strange, stressful job that takes way too much time from your life, you may as well have a good time while you’re doing it.